Maintaining Smart Contracts on Ethereum: Issues, Techniques, and Future Challenges: RQ1: What are the maintenance issues of smart contracts?

 Experienced developers and researchers are the main inventors of new advanced SE methods to address the limitation of smart contracts, e.g., developing tools, improving ecosystem.
-However, our survey results and literature review shows that there are much less experienced people in Ethereum compared to traditional development.
+However, our survey results and literature review shows that less experienced people programming in Ethereum compared to traditional development.

 Ethereum is a young system, which was published in 2016.
 The most experienced developers and researchers of the respondents of the survey have 4 years experience (22 respondents) in smart contracts development, the minimum, average, and median numbers are 0.2, 2.31, and 2.5 years, respectively.
-Compared to the experiences of the respondents (including developers and researchers) of previous works, e.g., in machine learning~\cite{wan2019does} (min: 3, max: 16, median: 6, avg: 7.6 years), in desktop software development~\cite{wan2018perceptions} (min: 3, max: 12, avg: 6.5 years), the smart contract developers and researchers seem less experienced.
+Compared to the experiences of the respondents (including developers and researchers) of previous works, e.g., in machine learning~\citep{wan2019does} (min: 3, max: 16, median: 6, avg: 7.6 years), in desktop software development~\citep{wan2018perceptions} (min: 3, max: 12, avg: 6.5 years), the smart contract developers and researchers seem less experienced.